gcarbo01/db-schema-design-guidelines/README.md

 **Architecture Governance** <br>
 Architects can benefit from database SQL schema and data modelling guidance from several viewpoints. <br>
 Standardization of data modelling: Guidelines and standard SQL schema designs ensure consistency and standardization across projects, fostering a unified data architecture and facilitating collaboration. <br>
+**Improved Data Quality** <br>
-Improved Data Quality: Following guidelines leads to data normalization, validation, and integrity, improving data quality, reducing inconsistencies, and enhancing data reliability.
+ Following guidelines leads to data normalization, validation, and integrity, improving data quality, reducing inconsistencies, and enhancing data reliability. <br>
 Scalability: Best practices in data modeling cater to scalability, allowing data structures to accommodate growth and business changes without major restructuring or performance issues. <br>
 Efficient Data Retrieval: Logical and physical data modeling patterns optimize data storage and retrieval, leveraging techniques like indexing and columnar storage to boost system performance.  <br>
+**Easier Maintenance** <br>
-Easier Maintenance: Well-designed data models ease database schema maintenance, minimizing schema changes and avoiding technical debt.  <br>
+Well-designed data models ease database schema maintenance, minimizing schema changes and avoiding technical debt.  <br>
 Enhanced Security: Data modeling guidelines incorporate security measures, ensuring the protection of sensitive data, compliance with privacy regulations, and safeguarding organizational data.  <br>
+**Alignment with Business Goals** <br>
-Alignment with Business Goals: Architects align the data model with business goals and requirements, crucial for delivering valuable insights and supporting decision-making processes.
+Architects align the data model with business goals and requirements, crucial for delivering valuable insights and supporting decision-making processes.
+## Capabilities
+Listed below are tools and capabilities in no particular order.
+Do your research.
+Most of these tools are open-sourced and may flourish or die without notice. <br>
+Each tool may be applicable for one or more capabilities.
+So they are tagged by "Category".
 <br>
 <br>
 <br>